-The canonical C. elegans strain, N2, has been continuously domesticated in a laboratory environment since its initial isolation from mushroom compost in 1951 (Sterken et al., 2015).
+The canonical C. elegans strain, N2, has been continuously domesticated in a laboratory environment since its initial isolation from mushroom compost in 1951 [15].
 This long-term propagation caused the accumulation of laboratory-derived alleles with associated phenotypic effects, and any research to understand C. elegans behavior in the wild must take this potential limitation into consideration.
-Because it is unlikely that N2 has had any interactions with invertebrates during its domestication in the lab, invertebrate-associated traits could have been lost (Persson et al., 2009; McGrath et al., 2011; Duveau & Félix, 2012; Andersen et al, 2014).
-The C. elegans strain PB306 is a wild isolate collected in 1998 as dauer juveniles from the body of an isopod (Porcellio scaber) and cryopreserved.
-These isopods were obtained in 1998 from Connecticut Valley Biological Supply by Scott Baird (Rockman & Kuglyak (2009), and the geographic origin of the isopods is not known.
-As such, it is likely to have invertebrate-associated traits intact and is reasonable to hypothesize that these traits would be observed in interactions with P. scaber.
-For these reasons, we tested both of these strains for chemoattraction towards P. scaber compounds that could be secreted or attached to the surface of the isopod.
+Because N2 has been removed from essentially all natural ecological interactions during its domestication in the lab and raised almost exclusively in association with Escherichia coli as a food source, it is likely genetically and behaviorally distinct and does not resemble most of its wild counterparts [16,17,18,19,15].
+The C. elegans strain PB306 is a wild isolate collected as dauer juveniles from the body of an isopod (Porcellio scaber) from Connecticut Valley Biological Supply by Scott Baird in 1998 [20], and the geographic origin of the isopods is not known).
+As such, PB306 is likely to have invertebrate-associated traits intact and is reasonable to hypothesize that these traits would be observed in interactions with P. scaber.
+For these reasons, we tested both N2 and PB306 for chemoattraction towards P. scaber compounds that could be secreted or bound to the surface of the isopod.
 Because the chemical nature of any potential secretions is unknown, a set of three solvents capable of solubilizing both polar and nonpolar compounds was used: ethanol, dimethyl sulfoxide (DMSO), and deionized water.
-None of these three compounds elicited any chemotactic behaviors (attraction or repulsion, Supplemental Figure 1).
+None of these three solvents elicited any chemotactic behaviors (attraction or repulsion, S1 Fig).